Tamar Braxton Claps Back After Joseline Hernandez Appears On ‘The Real’, ‘B****, I’m A Winner!’

 “Everyone should already know I don’t take vacations but God will BLESS you when he knows [you] need one,” Tamar captioned a clip from her vacation on January 24, which some fans claimed was her way of avoiding the drama surrounding Hernandez replacing her on The Real following their nasty feud in 2012.

-Notably, Braxton and Hernandez have not gotten along in the past, as TheyBF.com reported they got into a seriously heated exchange way back in 2012.
+Notably, Braxton and Hernandez have not gotten along in the past, as TheyBF.com reported, they got into a seriously heated exchange way back in 2012.

 According to the site, Braxton and Hernandez exchanged some pretty scathing words just over four years ago in December 2012 after Tamar joked about Joseline potentially “being a man” during an appearance on a talk show.